 Montenegro's road network is well-developed, making it an excellent choice for those who enjoy road trips and the flexibility of exploring at their own pace:

-- Self-Drive: Renting a car in Montenegro is a popular choice for travelers who want the freedom to explore the country's diverse landscapes.
+- Self-Drive: Rent a car in Montenegro if you want the freedom to explore the country's diverse landscapes.
 The winding roads that hug the coastline and snake through the mountains offer some of the most scenic drives in Europe.

 While Montenegro's train network is not as extensive as some other European countries, it offers a unique travel experience:

 - Belgrade to Bar Train: The journey from Belgrade, Serbia, to the coastal town of Bar in Montenegro is one of the most scenic train rides in Europe.
 The train traverses the stunning landscapes of the Dinaric Alps, offering breathtaking views along the way.